HanaJaafari/Frustratometer/docs/installation.rst

 Installing OpenMM and pdbfixer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`OpenMM` and `pdbfixer` are optional dependencies useful for fixing pdbs.
+`OpenMM` and `pdbfixer` are optional dependencies that this module uses for fixing pdbs.
 They are usually installed from the `conda-forge` channel.
 To install these packages, run the following command:

 .. code-block:: sh